AdobeDocs/campaign.en/help/v8/config/enhanced-security.md

 * Set up a retry mechanism at your end in case connection failures happen.

-### Guardrails and limitations {#vpn-callouts}
+### Supported databases and devices {#vpn-databases}

-The following guardrails and limitations apply to the VPN tunneling integration with Adobe Campaign v8:

-* Only on-premise databases are supported, such as<!--Richa to check the list with PM-->:
+The following on-premise databases are supported:

 * MySQL
 * Netezza
 * Oracle
 * SAP HANA
 * SQL Server
 * Sybase
 * Teradata
 * Hadoop via HiveSQL

-* Only AWS-compliant VPN devices are supported.
-A list of compatible devices is available on [this page](https://docs.aws.amazon.com/vpn/latest/s2svpn/your-cgw.html#example-configuration-files){target="_blank"}<!--check which list should be communicated-->.
+Only AWS-compliant VPN devices are supported.
+A list of compatible devices is available on [this page](https://docs.aws.amazon.com/vpn/latest/s2svpn/your-cgw.html#example-configuration-files){target="_blank"}.

+>[!NOTE]
+>
-* VPN connectivity to third parties or external vendors is not supported.
+>* VPN connectivity to third parties or external vendors is not supported.
+>

-* Adobe-managed additional VPNs to private Cloud databases are not included.
+>* Adobe-managed additional VPNs to private Cloud databases are not included.